Global Initiative To Combat Nuclear Terrorism

 All Partner Nations have voluntarily committed to implementing the GICNT Statement of Principles (SOP), a set of broad nuclear security goals encompassing a range of deterrence, prevention, detection, and response objectives.
 The eight principles contained within the SOP aim to develop partnership capacity to combat nuclear terrorism, consistent with national legal authorities and obligations as well as relevant international legal frameworks such as the Convention for the Suppression of Acts of Nuclear Terrorism, the Convention on the Physical Protection of Nuclear Material, and United Nations Security Council Resolutions 1373 and 1540.

-Currently, there are 86 partner nations and four official observers.
-The U.S. and Russia serve as Co-Chairs of the GICNT, while the Republic of Korea leads the Implementation and Assessment Group (IAG) under the guidance of the Co-Chairs.
-To date, the GICNT has conducted over 60 multilateral activities and eight senior-level meetings.
+Currently, there are 86 partner nations and five official observers.
+The U.S. and Russia serve as Co-Chairs of the GICNT, while The Netherlands leads the Implementation and Assessment Group (IAG) under the guidance of the Co-Chairs.
+To date, the GICNT has conducted over 70 multilateral activities and nine senior-level Plenary Meetings.
 The GICNT is open to nations that share in its common goals and are actively committed to combating nuclear terrorism on a determined and systematic basis.

 Fact Sheet: Global Initiative to Combat Nuclear Terrorism (PDF)